Investing In Water Stocks

 Less than 1% of the world’s supplies are easily accessible fresh water.

 Consider how, in 1900, the world’s population was only 1.6 billion people.
-Today, that number has grown to over seven billion and water consumption has swelled by six-fold.
+Today, that number has grown to almost eight billion and water consumption has swelled six-fold.
 By 2025, it is expected to hit nine billion, putting even more pressure on the Earth’s scarce fresh water resources.

 Already over a third of people around the globe don’t have access to clean water.
 In addition: